sushilti80/agents/docs/BUILDING_NEW_AGENTS.md

-# Building New Agents with agent_core Library
+# Building New Agents with Pantheon Framework

-This guide shows you how to create new agents using the reusable `agent_core` library.
-You can either create a standalone agent file or add modes to existing multi-mode agents like `daedalus.py`.
+This guide shows you how to create new agents using the reusable `core` library in the Pantheon multi-agent system.
+You can either create a standalone agent or add modes to existing multi-mode agents like Daedalus.

 ## 📚 Table of Contents